FINS Faculty are currently conducting sponsored research on the following Artificial Intelligence (AI) topics:

 Natural Language Processing (NLP) across languages and cultures:

 Speakers of different languages express content differently, both due to language divergences (e.g., Chinese word order indicates grammatical meaning, whereas Korean relies heavily on suffixes for grammatical meaning) and cultural distinctions (e.g., discussions about a given topic may employ conformist or polite terms in one culture, but may employ emotive or antagonistic terms in another).
-Our multilingual and multicultural NLP takes into account such distinctions for both analysis and synthesis of human language for a wide range of applications of interest to national security, including the detection of beliefs, stances, or concerns associated with heavily debated topics that might lead to harmful polarization or violence.
+FINS’s multilingual and multicultural NLP takes into account such distinctions for both analysis and synthesis of human language for a wide range of applications of interest to national security, including the detection of beliefs, stances, or concerns associated with heavily debated topics that might lead to harmful polarization or violence.
 Mapping NLP algorithms across languages and cultures and understanding both equivalences and distinctions among syntactic, lexical, and semantic levels of understanding is a key component toward supporting civil discourse across languages and cultures.

 NLP in Social Media vis a vis Minority & Gender Representation:

 Extensive use of online media comes with its own set of problems.
 One of the significant problems plaguing online social media is rampant mis/disinformation and the use of toxic language to silence minorities.
-Dr. Oliveira’s team uses AI and NLP to understand and sometimes predict human behavior.
+Dr. Oliveira’s team uses AI and NLP to understand and attempt to predict human behavior.
 The techniques employed aim to identify what features personality are more likely to be associated with higher user engagement in deceptive Facebook posts and to understand misinformation on social media platforms, such as Twitter, as a function of tweet engagement, content, and veracity.
 They also study methods to identify subtle toxicity (e.g., benevolent sexism, sarcasm, etc.) in online conversations.
 The ability to identify these markers of engagement and harmful behavior can be used to build better systems that can shield people online.
 Besides studying social media, Dr. Oliveira’s team also looks into online news media.
 They use NLP to explore factors associated with gender bias and to identify influence cues of disinformation in news media texts.
 Further, AI is used to identify temporal features of users’ behaviors that can be used to distinguish them online.
 A particular research thrust showed that online users have unique computer usage behaviors which can be used to distinguish them easily.
 These results have a significant impact on continuous authentication-related research.

 Sociolinguistic computing for detection of foreign influence: